input-output-hk/technical-docs/source/glossary.rst

      - name for the subunits of ada.
 One ada = 1,000,000 lovelaces.
    * - mainnet
      - a live blockchain that has been deployed and is in operation.
+   * - node
+     - the core component that is used to participate in the Cardano blockchain.
+A node runs the software that implements the Ouroboros protocol underlying Cardano and it validates tasks related to networking, transactions, and blocks.
+There are two types of nodes: block-producing nodes, and relay nodes, which are nodes with no operational certificates.
    * - Ouroboros
      - the consensus protocol underlying Cardano.
 There are several different implementations including Classic, Praos, Genesis, and more recently Hydra for scalability.
    * - peer discovery